(Disclosure: Some of the links below may be affiliate links)

 Choosing the indices

-Together, your asset allocation and your international allocation will tell you what will be part of your portfolio.
-For instance, if your bond allocation is 20% and your international allocation is 50%, your portfolio should be made of these assets:
+Together, your asset and international allocation will tell you what will be part of your portfolio.
+For instance, if your bond allocation is 20% and your international allocation for stocks is 50%, your portfolio should be made of these assets:

 - 20% Local Bonds